totaljs/superadmin/readme.md

 Don't worry, it's very easy.

 - backup file `/databases/applications.json`
-- backup your credentials in `/config` file (only crendetials, nothing more)
+- backup your credentials in `/config` file (only credentials, nothing more)
 - copy all directories and files from a new version of SuperAdmin to your server
 - restore your backup file `/databases/applications.json`
 - restore your credentials in `/config`
-- youv have to update `SSL generator` to latest version via `bash /www/superadmin/ssl.sh --update`
+- you have to update `SSL generator` to latest version via `bash /www/superadmin/ssl.sh --update`
 - restart SuperAdmin `bash run.sh`
 - clear cache in your web browser